rdntech14/AuthenticationAndAuthorization/README.md

 ## how to handle authentication on RESTful APIs.

-* Cookie-Based authentication
+* Cookie-Based authentication ( Session Id/ Session based Token )
-* Token-Based authentication
+* Token-Based authentication (JSON Web Token(JWT) / signed Token)
-* Third party access(OAuth, API-token)
+* Third party access
+  * API-Key/Token - key will be send via Authorization header which will get handled at API gateway to authenticate the user.
+  * OAuth (Open Authentication ) - OAuth is a protocol that allows an application to authenticate against server as a user.
+    * OAuth 1.0
+    * OAuth 2.0
 * OpenId
 * SAML